Please do not use any of the licensed supplies without purchasing them first.

 You can resize and rotate the group using the Edit > Free Transform option.
 Be sure you are resizing the whole group, not just one layer.

-Be sure your animations pallet is open.
+Be sure your animations panel is open.
 Window > Timeline

 Now, you will need to click the “Create Frame Animation” button.